top of page

 Yes, they are adorably cute, but no, I didn’t want one as a pet, so we hastily shoo them into the yard where they obligingly hop off into the bush.

-We’d flown down from Hong Kong to Perth, an ‘easy’ seven hours with no time change.
+We’d flown down to from Hong Kong to Perth, an ‘easy’ seven hours with no time change.
 A half-hour cross-town taxi ride had us at the Boatshed Marina in Fremantle and ready to jump on the 40-minute ferry ride over to Rotto.
 Brekkie sausage sandwiches in hand, we climb aboard.

 The island is a protected nature reserve that sits a mere 18 kilometres west of Fremantle.
 It covers just 19 square kilometres and houses a permanent population of around 300.
 However, it receives an additional 500,000 visiting tourists each year, some as day trippers and some (like us) to stay in the island’s villas and cabins.